Contemporary artist IRMA CERESE presents expressive landscapes

 rently lives and works in southeastern Massachusetts.
 Her work is

-represented by the Landing Gallery, Rockland, ME; Edgewater Gallery,
+represented by the Landing Gallery, Rockland, ME and other galleries.

-She maintains juried membership in the Cambridge Art Association,
+She also maintains juried membership in several art associations

 Her award – winning work has been seen in juried, invitational, group